vaidx/jm-jets-chatbot/README.md

 ### Maintenance -
-1. Training Data (train users' input to correct intents) means add more training phrase that triggers the Intent
+1. Training Data (train users' input to correct intents)
+- To add more training phrase that triggers the Intent:
+- Press Training, check if there are No match.
+If there is number indicating No match, pree the conversation to assign an intent for it.
+- You may press > to check matched intent.

-2. Add / Change Responses (the content answered by the chatbot) Press Intents, go to section Response and press button ADD RESPONSES
+2. Add / Change Responses (the content answered by the chatbot)
+- Press Intents, go to section Response and press button ADD RESPONSES or change content directly.

+3. Add more synonyms for entities
+- Press Entities, click the edit icon and enter synonyms.

 ### Suggested Improvements -